 (c) The Corporation periodically acquires shares of its common stock directly from shareholders in individually negotiated transactions.
 On February 3, 2016 First Financial Corporation issued a press release announcing that its Board of Directors has authorized a stock repurchase program pursuant to which up to 5% of the Corporation's outstanding shares of common stock, or 637,500 shares may be repurchased.
 On October 29, 2020 First Financial Corporation issued a press release announcing that its Board of Directors has authorized a stock repurchase program pursuant to which up to 5% of the Corporation's outstanding shares of common stock, or 685,726 shares may be repurchased.
 On July 21, 2021 First Financial Corporation issued a press release announcing that its Board of Directors has authorized a stock repurchase program pursuant to which up to 5% of the Corporation's outstanding shares of common stock, or 652,411 shares may be repurchased.
-On April 21, 2022 First Financial Corporation issued a press release announcing that its Board of Directors has authorized a stock repurchase program pursuant to which up to 10% of the Corporation's outstanding shares of common stock, or 1,243,531 shares may be repurchased.
-There were 319,664 and 626,574 purchases of common stock by the Corporation during the years ended December 31, 2023 and December 31, 2022.
-The Corporation contributed 40,496 shares of treasury stock to the ESOP in November of 2023.
+On April 21, 2022 First Financial Corporation issued a press release announcing that its Board of Directors has authorized a stock repurchased.
+On April 21, 2022 First Financial Corporation issued a press release announcing that its Board of Directors has authorized a stock repurchased.
+There were 8,734 and 319,664 purchases of common stock by the Corporation during the years ended December 31, 2024 and December 31, 2023.
+The Corporation contributed 34,235 shares of treasury stock to the ESOP in November of 2024.
 There were no shares of common stock purchased by the Corporation during the fourth quarter of the fiscal year covered by this report.

-Following is certain information regarding shares of common stock purchased by the Corporation during the quarter ended December 31, 2023.
+Following is certain information regarding shares of common stock purchased by the Corporation during the quarter ended December 31, 2024.

 (c)

 Total Number Of Shares (c)

 (a) (b) Purchased As Part Of Maximum

 Total Number Of Average Price Publicly Announced Plans Number of Shares That May Yet

 Shares Purchased Paid Per Share Or Programs Be Purchased

-October 1-31, 2023
+October 1-31, 2024

-November 1-30, 2023
+November 1-30, 2024

-December 1-31, 2023
+December 1-31, 2024

 Total 518,860